Noel Gallagher: Solo career and High Flying Birds

-In January 2023, Noel Gallagher announced that his fourth studio album with the High Flying Birds, titled Council Skies, would be released on 2 June.
+In January 2023, Gallagher announced that his fourth studio album with the High Flying Birds, Council Skies, would be released on 2 June.
 The album was previewed with the single "Easy Now", which is accompanied by a video starring Milly Alcock of House of the Dragon fame.
 The album sees Gallagher pay homage to his formative years and Mancunian roots.
 He acknowledges that the title Council Skies was inspired from the title of a book by Sheffield artist Pete Mckee.

 February 2023 saw the announcement of a North American co-headline tour by the High Flying Birds and Garbage.
-The 24 date tour begins on 2 June in Auburn, WA and ends on 15 July in Boston.
+The 24 date tour began on 2 June in Auburn, WA and ended on 15 July in Boston.
 An autumn UK arena tour was announced in March 2023, playing venues in Hull, London, Birmingham, Cardiff, Leeds, Glasgow and Liverpool.